Best Practices for Responding to Reviews on Google, Facebook & Yelp

 Here's a response from a business owner that cooled off before responding:

 “Hi Pam!
 I’m sorry we weren’t more clear about our pet policy when you arrived.
 We have a sign at the entrance that says, “Pets Prohibited,” but it’s clear we need to make this sign more obvious to our customers.
-When you return, I hope you’ll see how we’ve listened to your feedback and improved the location of the sign.”
+When you return, I hope you’ll see how we’ve listened to your feedback and improved the sign's location.”

 11. Don’t Advertise

 Have you ever known someone who gives compliments that are disguised as requests?
 It feels like they always have an ulterior motive.
-That’s exactly how it feels when a business uses a response to advertise — manipulative.
+That’s exactly how it feels when a business uses a response to advertise.

 Aim to be a helpful friend, not an annoying salesperson.
 Google even states in their recommended policies that “your reviewers are already customers, so there’s no need to offer incentives or advertisements.”